Euclid preparation. LXXXIX. Accurate and precise data-driven angular power spectrum covariances: Introduction

-In this paper we estimate angular power spectrum covariances using jackknife resampling.
+For this paper, we estimated angular power spectrum covariances using jackknife resampling.
 Jackknife resampling techniques have been used in cosmology in the past, with a number of studies \citep[such as][]{Escoffier2016,Friedrich2016,Favole2021} finding them to be a reliable technique for covariance estimation.
-However, \citet{Norberg2009} cautioned the use of internal covariance estimates due to their tendency to be biased high (meaning the diagonals of the covariance are biased to larger values), while \citet{Shirasaki2017} and \citet{Lacasa2017} also raised concerns for under-represented covariances at large scales, the former due to scales similar to the jackknife regions and the latter as a result of failing to measure supersample covariances. \citet{Efron1981} showed that jackknife covariances, on the whole, tend to be biased high -- a property that can be removed by estimating the bias or through the computation of correction terms \citep{Mohammad2022}.
-In this paper, we wish to establish a method for robustly measuring internal covariances using jackknife resampling that is both non-singular and unbiased and is capable of handling \Euclid{}'s large data-vector for angular power spectra measurements of clustering and weak lensing.
+However, \citet{Norberg2009} cautioned the use of internal covariance estimates due to their tendency to be biased high (meaning the diagonals of the covariance are biased to larger values), while \citet{Shirasaki2017} and \citet{Lacasa2017} also raised concerns egarding covariances being underrepresented on large scales, the former due to scales similar to the jackknife regions and the latter as a result of failing to measure supersample covariances. \citet{Efron1981} showed that jackknife covariances, overall, tend to be biased high -- a property that can be removed by estimating the bias or through the computation of correction terms \citep{Mohammad2022}.
+In this paper, we wish to establish a method for robustly measuring internal covariances using jackknife resampling that is both non-singular and unbiased and is capable of handling \Euclid{}'s large data vector for angular power spectrum measurements of clustering and weak lensing.

 The paper is organised as follows: in Sect.~\ref{sc:methods_glass} we describe the construction of our \Euclid{}-like lognormal galaxy catalogues; in Sect.~\ref{sc:methods_mask} we describe a new method for creating jackknife segments on the sky; and in Sect.~\ref{sc:methods_cov} the computation of angular power spectra, jackknife covariances, shrinkage, and bias removal.
-Furthermore, in Sect.~\ref{sc:results} we test the performance of our covariance estimates; in Sect.~\ref{sc:results_cov_accuracy} we test the accuracy of our covariance estimates and lastly, in Sect.~\ref{sc:conclusion} we summarise our findings and discuss future application to the Euclid Wide Survey.
+Furthermore, in Sect.~\ref{sc:results} we explain how we tested the performance of our covariance estimates; in Sect.~\ref{sc:results_cov_accuracy} we explain how we tested the accuracy of our covariance estimates; and, lastly, in Sect.~\ref{sc:conclusion} we summarise our findings and discuss future application to the Euclid Wide Survey.